Arunm619/coding/readme.md

 3.Longest common substring in binary representation of two numbers

-4.Find the longest substring with k unique characters in a given string
+**4.Find the longest substring with k unique characters in a given string** [See Solution](https://gist.github.com/arun-sudharsan/fb79b030ca321d413a0a43120a68559c)

 5.Maximum length substring having all same characters after k changes